Focus and Scope

-Ethnobotany Research & Applications is an electronic, peer-reviewed, multi-disciplinary journal devoted to the rapid dissemination of current research.
-The journal is published by the Department of Ethnobotany, Institute of Botany, Ilia State University, Tbilisi, Georgia and Saving Knowledge.
-Manuscript submission, peer review, and publication are all handled online.
+Ethnobotany Research and Applications is an electronic, peer-reviewed, multi-disciplinary journal devoted to the rapid dissemination of current research.
+The journal is published by the Department of Ethnobotany, Institute of Botany, Ilia State University, Tbilisi, Georgia.
 The journal seeks manuscripts that are novel, integrative, and written in ways that are accessible to a wide audience.
 This includes an array of disciplines (biological and social sciences) concerned particularly with theoretical questions that lead to practical applications.
 Articles can also be based on the perspectives of cultural practitioners, poets and storytellers, and others with insights into plants, people, and applied research.
-Photo essays, methodology reviews and theoretical discussions are also published.
 The journal publishes original research that is described in indigenous languages in its "repatriation" section.
 We also encourage papers that make use of the unique opportunities of an E-journal: color illustrations, animated model output, down-loadable models, and data sets.

-Ethnobotany Research and Applications is published by the Department of Ethnobotany, Institute of Botany, Ilia State University, Tbilisi, Georgia and Saving Knowledge.
+Ethnobotany Research and Applications is published at the Department of Ethnobotany, Institute of Botany, Ilia State University, Tbilisi, Georgia.
 Editing and technical support is provided by volunteers from all over the world.
-ERA is hosted at Simon Fraser University, British Columbia, Canada.

 Sources of Support